tgerarden/aem2850/content/syllabus/_index.md

 - **Class participation** and regular attendance are expected due to the interactive nature of this course.
   - Completing in-class **examples** are an important part of class participation and learning.
 If you miss class, you are still expected to complete the in-class examples for any classes that you miss by the end of that week.
   - Excessive absences and failure to complete weekly in-class examples will impact your final grade.
-There is no penalty for the first three absences (except for the in-class prelims, which are mandatory irrespective of whether you miss class).
+There is no penalty for the first three absences, but you are still expected to complete the in-class examples for any classes that you miss by the end of that week.
+Prelim attendance is mandatory.
   - Please do not notify the instructor that you will miss class unless you anticipate missing more than three classes.

 **Note: Students in AEM 5850** will have to complete a few extra assignments and meet slightly different requirements for the project.